 Five Indications of Heroin Abuse among People You Know

 Opioids are prescribed to help individuals cope with severe pain.
 However, since opioids have both pain relieving and psychological properties, they are among the most abused types of prescription drugs.
 Unfortunately, regular use of opioid prescriptions can also lead to addiction, and potentially to heroin use.
-Drug dependency can cause the best of people to seek out drugs on the street; the neighbors next door, a co-worker, your kid’s teacher, the local dentist, and your elderly parents, are all potential heroin addicts!
+Drug dependency can cause the best of people to seek out drugs on the street; the neighbors next door, a co-worker, your kid’s teacher, the local dentist, and your elderly parents, are have potential for heroin abuse!

-- Behavior changes: Lying or deceptive behavior may become very common, along with confusion and moodiness, or even hostility as heroin use progresses.
+Lying or deceptive behavior may become very common, along with confusion and moodiness, or even hostility as heroin use progresses, all signs of heroin abuse.
 Over time, people have very little motivation and no interest in favorite activities.
 You may notice that the person you care about is depressed or anxious.
 They may begin to disregard their appearance and hygiene.

 Often users will get a dry mouth and you may notice that their pupils will be constricted or look like pinpoints.
 Their eyes get unusually puffy and may develop dark circles around them.
 Other signs of heroin use are itching, nausea, vomiting, loss of appetite and constipation.
 You may see the person develop a habit of excessive sleeping and nodding off.